Network Registration Frequently Asked Questions

 Please contact your local technical support, visit the Student Affairs Technology Helpdesk in the lower level of the Oakland Center, any Helpdesk located in Kresge Library, or the University Housing Helpdesk in the Residence Halls.

 Does this system monitor what I am doing on the network?

 No, the Campus Manager system does not monitor any traffic.
 Once registration is complete, there is no interaction between your computer and the Campus Manager system.

 Will this slow down my computer or the network?

 No, the Campus Manger system will not impact network or system performance.
 The registration process averages 90 seconds.
 Once registration is complete, there is no interaction between the client and the Campus Manager system.

-Is this also required for Residence Hall Network?
+Is Registration also required for the Residence Hall Network?

 Yes, there are some variations to the registration process that accommodate the difference between residential use and business / academic computer use.
 Please contact the University Housing Helpdesk for any additional details or with additional questions concerning registration.

 How will this impact any hubs or switches I have?